-A. Selected Financial Data.
+Selected Financial Data.

-We have derived the following selected consolidated financial data as of December 31, 2011 and 2012 and for each of the years ended December 31, 2010, 2011 and 2012 from our consolidated financial statements and notes included elsewhere in this Annual Report.
+We have derived the following selected consolidated financial data as of December 31, 2012 and 2013 and for each of the years ended December 31, 2011, 2012 and 2013 from our consolidated financial statements and notes included elsewhere in this Annual Report.
+We have derived the selected consolidated financial data as of December 31, 2009, 2010 and 2011 and for each of the years ended December 31, 2009 and 2010 from our audited consolidated financial statements not included in this Annual Report.
 We prepare our consolidated financial statements in conformity with IFRS.
-We have derived the selected consolidated financial data as of December 31, 2008, 2009 and 2010 and for each of the years ended December 31, 2008 and 2009 from our audited consolidated financial statements not included in this Annual Report.
-As a result of our decision in December 2012 to sell during 2013 Kfar Hasha'ashuim, which sells toy and leisure products, the data of the toy and leisure activity of the Non-food segment have been presented as discontinued operations, and the statement of operations for the years 2008 to 2011 have been restated to reflect this classification.
-You should read the selected consolidated financial data together with the section of this Annual Report titled "Item 5.
-Operating and Financial Review and Prospects", our consolidated financial statements included elsewhere in this Annual Report, the related notes, and the independent registered public accounting firm's report.
+Effective January 1, 2013, the Company applies new IFRS 11 "Joint Arrangements" retrospectively, and jointly controlled entities are presented in the consolidated statements using the equity method.
+The Company provides the quantitative disclosures of the effect of the application of IFRS 11 only for the immediately preceding period (i.e., year ended December 31, 2012).
+The statements of operations for the years 2009 to 2011 have not been restated as a result of our decision to adopt the relief of IFRS 11.
+For further information, see note 38 in the financial statements.
+As a result of our decision in December 2012 to sell during 2013 Kfar Hasha'ashuim, which sells toy and leisure products, the data of the toy and leisure activity of the Non-food segment have been presented as discontinued operations.
+In February 2014, we completed the sale of 65% of our holdings in Kfar Hasha'shuim.
+For further information, see note 8 to the financial statements.
+You should read the selected consolidated financial statements included elsewhere in this Annual Report, the related notes, and the independent registered public accounting firm's report.